gaultier/blog/wayland_from_scratch.md

 Right after, we removed the file on the filesystem with `shm_unlink` to not leave any traces when the program finishes.
 Note that the file descriptor remains valid since our process still has the file open (there is a reference counting mechanism in the kernel behind the scenes).

 We then resize with `ftruncate` and memory map this file with `mmap(2)`, effectively allocating memory, with the `MAP_SHARED` flag to allow the compositor to also read this memory.

+Later, we will send the file descriptor over the UNIX domain socket as ancillary data to the compositor.

 Alright, we now have some memory to draw our frame to, but the compositor does not know of it yet.
 Let's tackle that now.